respawn-app/FlowMVI/README.md

 ```

 And that's it!
-For more information and more elaborate examples, see the documentation.
+For more information and sample code, see the [Documentation](https://opensource.respawn.pro/FlowMVI).
-More docs are coming soon with much more detail.

 ## License